-You may check the puzzle by taking any other two digit number .
+You may check the same by taking any other two digit number.

-- Check the result for following the numbers instead of Raju was chosen. (i) 37 (ii) 60 (iii) 18 (iv) 89 - 2.
-In a cricket team there are 11 players.
+1. Check the result if the numbers chosen were

+2. In a cricket team there are 11 players.
 The selection board purchased 10x + y T-Shirts to players.
 They again purchased '10y + x T-Shirts and total T-Shirts were distributed to players equally.
 How many T-Shirts will be left over after they distrubuted equally to 11 players?

 How many each one will get?